-|Cosmo Street Editorial, Inc visa:4 rank:77761 ||Follow | Edit or Claim |
+|Cosmo Street Editorial visa:1 rank:97472 ||Follow | Edit or Claim |

 |2036 Broadway Santa Monica, CA 90404||All LCs were approved!|

-|Industry:||Motion Picture and Sound Recording Industries|
+|Economic Sector:||n.a.||NAICS Industry:||Motion Picture and Sound Recording Industries|

 Our LCA data includes LCA submitted for not only new employment, but also continuation or change in previously approved employment, new concurrent employment, change in employer and amended petition.
 Usually, only LCA for new employment needs H1B Visa quota if it is not cap-exempt.